Oshodi Bus Terminal: Commissioning

 The Oshodi Bus Terminal was commissioned by President Muhammadu Buhari on 24 April 2019, also present for the commissioning was the Ex-Governor of Lagos state, Akinwunmi Ambode, Present Governor, Babajide Sanwoolu, Abiola Ajimobi, Ibikunle Amosun and others.

+Lagos Red Line

+To increase the connectivity of different parts of Lagos the Lagos Red Line was constructed.
+The Red Line is a 37km North – South rail route proposed to run from Agbado to Ebute Metta with eight proposed stations at Agbado, Iju, Agege, Ikeja, Oshodi, Mushin, Yaba, Ebute Metta.
+The Oshodi terminal 3 will serve as a transport interchange for both bus and train routes.

 Noteworthy

 Along the rail tracks of Oshodi, young people from socially deprived areas play chess.
 In December 2021, 19-year-old homeless Fawaz Adeoye won the district's championship a few months after he was first introduced to the game.